 Of course we can.
-We have thousands of products available in our database and its impossible to list them all.
+We have a huge range of lift kits available for your toyota hilux in our database and its impossible to list them all.
 Feel free to reach out and discuss your requirements and we will generally be able to put a package together at a competitive price.

 !!!
 WARNING !!!

 Do not choose a supplier of Hilux lift kits that does not understand the Hilux!
 Many of them just want to take your money and move on.

 Quality and safety is everything when it comes to lift kits, so at VMN we make it our business to ensure we are Australian Design Rule (ADR) compliant across the board.
 Please beware of other lift kit suppliers with low grade component parts.